perforce/helix-authentication-service/docs/Shibboleth.md

-To use the Docker containers defined in this project, you will need a [Docker](https://www.docker.com) installation, which should include Docker Compose (`docker-compose`) to build and manage the containers.
+To use the Docker containers defined in this project, you will need a [Docker](https://www.docker.com) installation, which should include Docker Compose (`docker compose`) to build and manage the containers.
 Host systems that are not Linux will likely need Docker Desktop as well.

 ## Initial Setup